-- (1) The exercise price per share is 100 percent of the fair market value of Common Shares on the date of grant, January 2, 1998.
+- (1) The exercise price per share is 100 percent of the fair market value of Common Shares on the date of grant, January 4, 1999.
 The exercise price may be paid in cash or in Common Shares valued at their fair market value on the date of exercise.
 Options granted to the named officers are exercisable as to one-third on the first anniversary, two-thirds on the second anniversary and in full on the third anniversary of the date of grant.
-Notwithstanding any other provisions of the 1994 Rayonier Incentive Stock Plan, upon the occurrence of a Change of Control of Rayonier (as defined in the Rayonier Salaried Employees Retirement Plan), (a) all options will generally become immediately exercisable for a period of 60 calendar days and (b) options will continue to be exercisable for a period of seven months in the case of an employee whose employment is terminated other than for cause or who voluntarily terminates employment because of a good faith belief that such employee will not be able to discharge his or her duties.
-The outstanding non-qualified stock options of Ronald M. Gross will continue to be exercisable by Mr. Gross for the full term of such options without regard to his retirement on December 31, 1998. - (2) At the end of the term of the options granted on January 2, 1998, the projected price of a Common Share would be \$69.44 at an assumed annual appreciation rate of 5 percent and \$110.57 at an assumed annual appreciation rate of 10 percent.
-Gains to all shareholders at those assumed annual appreciation rates would be approximately \$653 million and \$1,795 million, respectively, over the term of the options.
+Notwithstanding any other provisions of the 1994 Rayonier Incentive Stock Plan, upon the occurrence of a Change of Control of Rayonier (as defined in the Rayonier Salaried Employees Retirement Plan) (a) all options will generally become immediately exercisable for a period of 60 calendar days and (b) options will continue to be exercisable for a period of seven months in the case of an employee whose employment is terminated other than for cause or who voluntarily terminates employment because of a good faith belief that such employee will not be able to discharge his or her duties. - (2) At the end of the term of the options granted on January 4, 1999, the projected price of a Common Share would be \$74.21 at an assumed annual appreciation rate of five percent and \$118.17 at an assumed annual appreciation rate of ten percent.
+Gains to all shareholders at those assumed annual appreciation rates would be approximately \$785 million and \$2.0 billion, respectively, over the term of the options.